-This page discusses how automatic and manual upgrades work on GKE clusters, including links to more information about related tasks and settings.
+This page discusses how automatic and manual upgrades work on Google Kubernetes Engine (GKE) Standard clusters, including links to more information about related tasks and settings.
 You can use this information to keep your clusters updated for stability and security with minimal disruptions to your workloads.

 How cluster and node pool upgrades work